 The sustainability triangle (Figure 8) shows the three sustainability parameters and their diverse facets.
 Both system manufacturers and users want long-term solutions that are environmentally benign, safe, and affordable.
-Natural refrigerants have a ultra low-GWP and they are efficient.
+Natural refrigerants have an ultra low GWP and they are efficient when used correctly.
 We expect them to become the preferred choice whenever possible; though safety will still be a limiting factor for some applications.